New Year’s Resolutions: Why We Make Them and How to Keep Them

 A Nudge for Coverage: Last-Mile Problems for Health Insurance

-For many, choosing health care coverage would likely be financially more beneficial than forgoing it.
-Yet so many do not take action despite the millions of dollars spent to increase enrollment.
+Choosing health care coverage would likely be financially more beneficial than forgoing it.
+Yet many do not take action despite efforts increase enrollment.

 Can Peer Pressure Save Lives?

 We know that social forces can cause people to act in ways that are harmful to themselves and others; but they can also be harnessed to solve problems in health, education and other areas.